 Management information systems are expected to be the fastest-growing part, growing at a rate of about 10% per year.
 Although physical handling of samples can be done manually, using manual analysis methods to deal with data will quickly become extremely complex, making the use of information systems very necessary.
 The robot market will remain relatively small, accounting for less than 2% of the global market share, and its growth is relatively slow.
 The dissolution testing system, mainly used in the pharmaceutical industry, will grow rapidly at a rate of 8.6%.

 The pharmaceutical industry is the industry that uses laboratory automation equipment the most.
-Since the purpose of many automation tools is to improve efficiency in pharmaceutical research and testing, it is not surprising that the pharmaceutical industry accounts for a quarter of laboratory automation product users.
+Since the purpose of many automation tools is to improve efficiency in pharmaceutical research and testing, it is not surprising that the pharmaceutical industry accounts for a quarter of automated laboratory equipment users.
 The growth of demand in the pharmaceutical sector is expected to exceed the average level of laboratory automation product growth.